-Triple Hair Therapy-07 Phase 3 Clinical Trials Soon
+Triple Hair Therapy-07 Phase 3 Clinical Trials Begin

 Triple Hair is a Canadian biotechnology company that is developing new topical treatments for men and women who suffer from androgenic alopecia.
-A number of people have mentioned this company in the comments in recent years.
+Its main hair loss product will enter Phase 3 trials in 2026 and contains Minoxidil (5%), Finasteride (0.1%) and Latanoprost (0.03%).

 Triple Hair